 Keep a Safe Distance from Wildlife

-Don’t chase a wild animal if you happen to see it during your hike to Alberta Falls.
-Enjoy the wildlife’s company from afar.
-The wild animals can be dangerous and unpredictable.
+Don’t chase wild animals if you happen to see them during your hike to Alberta Falls.
+Enjoy wildlife’s company from afar.
+Wild animals can be dangerous and unpredictable.

 READ MORE: How to Protect Yourself from Bears in the Wild: Tips and Myths